 Go to Setup > Object Manager and click Taskfeed Task in Lightning or Setup > Create > Objects and select Taskfeed Task.

 Repeat steps 2 through 4 above.

 Step 2.
-Create a Custom Visualforce Page
+Create a Static Resource and Custom Visualforce Page

 Taskfeed provides Taskfeed Board Visualforce pages for Accounts and Opportunities out of the box.
 To see related Taskfeed boards within a custom object’s page, a custom Visualforce page must be created.